Unripe avocado will ruin your wonderful recipe and leave a bitter taste in your mouth. So how to tell when an avocado is ripe?

 Put the avocado in a bag with a banana to ripen it quickly on the counter.
 If you don’t have any bananas, use kiwi or apple instead.

-Those fruits can generate ethene gas, breaking down the cell walls and converting carbohydrates to sugar, naturally ripening your avocado.
+Those fruits can generate ethene gas, breaking down the cell walls and converting carbohydrates to sugar, naturally know how to tell when an avocado is ripe.

 Apply some heat